mytja/harmonoid-service/README.md

 ##### This is used in the 🎵 [Harmonoid](https://github.com/alexmercerind/harmonoid) music app.

-This repository has everything ready to be deployed on [Heroku](https://heroku.com).
+This repository has everything ready to be deployed on [Heroku](https://heroku.com) or on Linux VM.

 ## ❔ What does this app do?